cxcandid/GeorefExtension/README.md

 We can use the Georeference Extension to crop already georeferenced images as well.
 We can drag & drop a GeoTIFF or GeoPDF into the Georeferencer Map Canvas and call `Create Virtual Raster` without specifying any GCP.

+## Credit

+Credit goes to *Enrico Ferreguti* (I used his method from `changeDataSource plugin` to update a VRT raster layer) and to *Even Rouault* (for his tireless willingness to help with GDAL, i.e. https://trac.osgeo.org/gdal/ticket/6648)